bitfocus/companion-module-obs-studio/companion/HELP.md

 - Set Media Time
 - Scrub Media
 - Update Media Source Local File Path

+Every media action has a **Target**: a specific source, the newest playing clip, or (except when setting a file path) all playing clips at once.
+"Newest" and "all" cover the clips that are playing or paused and active in program.

 - Open Source Properties Window
 - Open Source Filters Window
 - Open Source Interact Window